REQUIRED NOTICES FOR

 - For certain employers with more than 100 employees, the California Worker Adjustment and Retraining Notification (WARN) Act requires employersto provide written notice to affected employees at least 60 days in advance of any plant closing or mass layoff.

-The employment law attorneys at Gehres Law Group, P.C. are pleased to offer a complementary evaluation to employers and employees who may be affected by these notice requirements or have other questions concerning an employee termination.
+The employment law attorneys at Gehres Law Library are pleased to offer a complementary evaluation to employers and employees who may be affected by these notice requirements or have other questions concerning an employee termination.
 Contact us today.
 You’ll be glad you did.